Peppermint Soda: Re-release

 The film was digitally restored by the Cohen Film Collection in 2018 for its 40th anniversary.
-Writing of the restored version, Robert Abele of the Los Angeles Times wrote, “'Peppermint Soda' is, like its summer-cooling namesake, a concoction that signifies childhood, a refreshment likely to spark a memory.
-Kurys’ fondness for that time of fumbling and outgrowing is as fresh today as it was when it heralded a perceptive new filmmaking talent, especially because underneath these affectionately extracted remembrances is an unshakeable sisterly bond — of admiration, exasperation and watchfulness — that gives the story of Anne and Frédérique a deeper hold."
+Writing of the restored version, Robert Abele of the Los Angeles Times wrote, "Peppermint Soda is, like its summer-cooling namesake, a concoction that signifies childhood, a refreshment likely to spark a memory.
+Kurys' fondness for that time of fumbling and outgrowing is as fresh today as it was when it heralded a perceptive new filmmaking talent, especially because underneath these affectionately extracted remembrances is an unshakeable sisterly bond — of admiration, exasperation and watchfulness — that gives the story of Anne and Frédérique a deeper hold."

 The 2K restoration was released on Blu-ray on 12 February 2019.

+Reception

+Film critic John Simon described Peppermint Soda as "a nice film, except in its moments of high seriousness, which have a way of falling flat".